SCIATICA

 The sciatic nerve is the largest and longest nerve in the body.
-It arises as many little nerves from spinal cord in the lumbar spine (lower back).
-The little nerves then pass out of the spinal canal between the vertebrae, pass through the pelvis and into the leg.
+It originates from 5 smaller nerves from the spinal cord in the lumbar spine (lower back) and passes through the pelvis, buttock and into the leg.

 The symptoms of sciatica are produced by pressure onto the nerve which decreases its ability to function and causes pain.
 There are many different causes of sciatica as there are many different parts of the body where it can become compressed.